How to Sell Radio Equipment

 3. Know what your equipment is worth and set a fair price for it.
 Find out what other’s are asking for the same equipment in the same condition and be sure your set price is in a reasonable ball park.
 The time you spend researching the worth of your equipment is well spent!

 4. People tend to want to do business the way they are use to doing business.
 We don’t "make offers" to Walmart; we either accept the provided price or not.
 State your price to prospective buyers, a price you are willing to accept.
-To require a prospective buyer to "make an offer" forces him/her to expend extra effort to determine if he is interested.
-It puts something in the way of your making a deal, something you do not want to do.
+To require a prospective buyer to "make an offer" forces him/her to commit to buy before the deal is completely clear.
+This might place something in the way of your making a deal, something you do not want to do.

 5. Place an ad to sell in one or two key classified sites.
 Keep the ad short, yet complete.
 Leave out the "why" your selling.
 No one cares to hear that your "wife sez its gotta go."
 This adds nothing to the attractiveness of your ad.
 Remember, your ad should focus on your equipment, not you.

 6. Be creative and use a catchy topic, if possible; one that is not seen every day.
 Make your ad topic unique, if possible.
 An example I have seen is "EXPERIENCED GOLF BALLS," instead of "used golf balls".
 Use something that catches peoples attention!